j5ik2o/scala-product-advertising-api/README.md

 # scala-product-advertising-api

-This product is Scala library for Amazon Product Advertising API.
+This product is a Scala library for Amazon Product Advertising API.

 ## Installation